-Brian began his working life as an actor, and it worked: he lost weight.
-After a few years of proper jobs, he eventually became the General Secretary of the International Wine & Food Society, having to make speeches on a regular basis.
+Way back in the early nineteen sixties I began my working life as an actor, and it worked: I lost weight.
+After a few years of proper jobs I eventually became the General Secretary of the International Wine & Food Society, having to make speeches on a regular basis.
 The weight returned.

-He soon realised that speechmaking involved more skills than those in which he had been trained as an actor.
-He became — and remains — an obsessive student of public speaking and communication: a student of audiences of all types and how to optimise relationships with them.
-His weekend vice for eight years was presenting and producing a Sunday Arts programme on BBC Radio Suffolk, and he is fairly well known in East Anglia for his theatre productions: in 2008 he produced Anouilh’s Becket in St Edmundsbury Cathedral.
+I soon realised — from painful experience — that speechmaking involved more skills than those I had needed as an actor.
+I became — and remain — an obsessive student of public speaking and communication with audiences of all types.
+My weekend vice for eight years was producing and presenting a Sunday Arts programme on BBC Radio Suffolk, and I am fairly well known in East Anglia for my theatrical productions.

-His passion is performing poetry readings; and he regularly punctuates concerts by The Abbot Consort of Voices, East Anglia’s premier chamber choir.
+My passion, and the nearest I usually get to performing, is poetry readings.
+I regularly punctuate concerts by The Abbot Consort of Voices, East Anglia’s premier chamber choir.

 Follow Brian’s blog — Rhetauracle.